lyteword/chspurgeon-tod/volume-7/psalm-147.md

 e) To reward them for ever.

-**Verse 11.** He takes pleasure in their persons, emotions, desires, devotions, hopes, and characters.— *W.W.*
+**Verse 11.** He takes pleasure in their persons, emotions, desires, devotions, hopes, and characters.— *W. W.*

 **Verse 12.**

-1\.The Lord whom we praise.
+1\.
+The Lord whom we praise.

-2\.His praise in our houses—Jerusalem.
+2\.
+His praise in our houses—Jerusalem.

-3\.Our praise in his house—Zion.
+3\.
+Our praise in his house—Zion.

 **Verse 13.** A Strong Church.

-1\.The utility and value of a strong church.
+1\.
+The utility and value of a strong church.

-2\.The marks which distinguish it.
+2\.
+The marks which distinguish it.

 a) Gates well kept.